All God's Children Need Traveling Shoes: Genre

 All seven of Angelou's installments of her life story continue the long tradition of African-American autobiography.
 Starting with I Know Why the Caged Bird Sings, Angelou made a deliberate attempt while writing her books to challenge the usual structure of the autobiography by critiquing, changing, and expanding the genre.
 Her use of fiction-writing techniques such as dialogue, characterization, and thematic development has often led reviewers to categorize her books as autobiographical fiction.
-Angelou expressed in a 1989 interview her opinion that she was the only "serious" writer to choose the genre to express herself.
-Angelou reports not one person's story, but the collective's.
+In a 1989 interview, Angelou stated that she was the only "serious" writer to choose the genre to express herself.
+According to Lupton, Angelou does not report one person's story, but the collective's.
 She represents the convention in African-American autobiography, which serves as a public gesture that speaks for an entire group of people.
 As Angelou had done in her previous autobiographies, she uses elements of the African-American slave narrative, including as Lupton puts it, "the journey, the quest for freedom; [and] empathy for the horrors suffered by slaves".

 All of Angelou's autobiographies conform to the genre's standard structure: they are written by a single author, they are chronological, and they contain elements of character, technique, and theme.
-Although Angelou referred to her books as autobiographies in 1983 interview with African-American literature critic Claudia Tate, she acknowledged that there are fictional aspects to all her books, with the tendency to "diverge from the conventional notion of autobiography as truth".
+Although Angelou referred to her books as autobiographies in a 1983 interview with African-American literature critic Claudia Tate, she acknowledged that there are fictional aspects to all her books, with the tendency to "diverge from the conventional notion of autobiography as truth".
 When speaking of her unique use of the genre, Angelou acknowledges that she follows the slave narrative tradition of "speaking in the first-person singular talking about the first-person plural, always saying I meaning 'we'".
 McPherson states that Angelou is a master of this autobiographical form, especially the "confrontation of the Black self within a society that threatens to destroy it", but departs from it in Traveling Shoes by taking the action to Africa.
 Lupton, referring to the journey motif in the book, insists that its narrative point of view is "again sustained through the first-person autobiographer in motion".